Arthelh/NCNF/summaries/sprint2.md

 # David

-I added a the user interface for creating socials.
+I added a the user interface for creating events.
 This includes name, description, an image, website, etc. There were no particular issues beside sanitizing the user input.
 The solution I settled on was to add a utility class that offers static methods that perform input verification.
 This can be expanded on and reused in other parts of th projects.
 It took way more time to build the social creation UI, Keran created the tests and overall this task took 3 to 4 times the expected time for completion

 # Eloi